Honda CR-X: Overview

-In 1983 for the 1984 model year, Honda introduced an all-new two-seater that shared the drivetrain with the Civic but offered unique styling and interior furnishings.
+In 1983 for the 1984 model year, Honda introduced an all-new two-seater that shared the drivetrain with the third-generation Civic but offered unique styling and interior furnishings.
 At its introduction, the CR-X was available in Japan through Honda Verno dealership sales channels, and accompanied the Vigor, the Quint, and the Prelude.
+The base model CR-X came with a 1.3-litre carbureted 4-cylinder engine while the flagship offered a 1.5-litre fuel-injected 4-cylinder engine.
+A digital instrumentation option was also available.

 In North America, the CRX was marketed in two versions: economy and sport.
 The economy model used a new aluminum 1.3-liter CVCC four-cylinder engine.
 The sportier model featured an aluminum 1.5-liter 12-valve engine and was available with either a 5-speed manual or a 3-speed automatic transmission.
+The Digital instrument or roof ventilation hatch option were not available.

 For 1985, Honda North America replaced the economy model with an HF (high fuel) model featuring a 1.5-liter engine which uses an aluminum block but the 1984 CVCC cylinder head (two valves per cylinder) instead of the new aluminum head with three valves per cylinder.
 In spring 1985, Honda introduced an Si (Sports, injected) model featuring a more powerful 1.5-liter SOHC PGM-FI four-cylinder engine.
 The Si model included a power sunroof, standard dual remote exterior mirrors, rear wiper, 13-inch alloy wheels and an Si-exclusive ducktail spoiler for the hatch.

 For 1986, Honda updated the CRX with new aerodynamic headlights.
 The Si received body color matched lower cladding, a revised rear spoiler, new bumper covers and 14-inch alloy wheels.
 The interior was upgraded and added a center console with cassette tape storage.
 1987 was virtually unchanged from 1986 and would be the final year of the first-generation CRX.